abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 > - This extra capacity makes it easy to append a new element to the list by using the next available cell of the array.

 - this is where languages differ in allocating (managing) memory, as language like `c++` requires to have static array and to change it you need to redeclare another array with the new size which will be in **different memory location**
-- language like **python** are dynamic and it automatically manages memory for us
+- language like `python` and `javascript` are dynamic and it automatically manages memory for us
   - Python’s `list` class presents a more interesting abstraction.
 Although a list has a particular `length` when constructed, the class allows us to add elements to the list, with no apparent limit on the overall capacity of the list.
 To provide this abstraction, Python relies on an algorithmic sleight of hand known as a **dynamic array**.
 - If a user continues to append elements to a list, Any reserved capacity will eventually be exhausted.
 In that case, the Array-class requests a new, larger array from the system, and initializes the new array so that its prefix matches that of the existing smaller array.
   - > At that point in time, the old array is no longer needed, so it is reclaimed by the system.